MIT-LCP/mimic-website/content/tutorials/intro-to-mimic-iii.md

 How would gather useful information about patients admitted to the ICU?
 The problem can be broken down into several parts:

 ### Step 1
-First start with retrieving 'subject_id', 'hadm_id', 'icustay_id', 'intime', and 'outtime' from the 'icustayevents' table.
+First start with retrieving 'subject_id', 'hadm_id', 'icustay_id', 'intime', and 'outtime' from the 'icustays' table.

 ### Step 2
 Using the patients table retrieve the calculated age of patients.